hyperknot/openfreemap/README.md

 Using a "done" file in the R2 buckets to mark the upload as finished.
 All scripts are checking for this file now.

+Monaco is generated daily, to avoid too frequent nginx reloads, which might be bad for the in-memory cache.

 ##### v0.4

 Auto-update works!